Congratulations and thank you for saying, "Yes, I can!"

 Additionally, a new copy should be forwarded each time you make a change

-Ensure your treasurer conducts the yearly audit prior to turning the books over to the next year's treasurer and promptly forwards to KS PTA.
+Ensure the yearly audit prior to turning the books over to the next year's treasurer and promptly forward to KS PTA.
 Must be received no later than August 30.

-Ensure your treasurer submits membership dues and membership roster (with email addresses) to KS PTA MONTHLY, beginning with September 1.
+Ensure your treasurer submits membership dues and membership rosters through MemberHub, MONTHLY.

 Ensure your 990 is submitted to the IRS no later than November 15 and is promptly forwarded to KS PTA.